 The District distinguishes between operating and non-operating revenues and expenses.
 Operating revenues and expenses generally result from providing services in connection with the District's principal ongoing operations.
+Operating revenues consist of recognition of deferred revenue as revenue when predevelopment activities occur and property assessments for the Providence Innovation District Park.
 Operating expenses include the costs resulting from services provided and administrative expenses.
 All other revenues and expenses are reported as nonoperating revenues and expenses.